metason/SAXR/README.md

 ## Declarative Specification with Grammar of Graphics

 SAXR is supporting a high-level grammar of graphics to define 2D and 3D sceneries in a JSON settings file.
 It is heavily inspired by [Vega-Lite](https://github.com/vega/vega-lite) and [Optomancy](https://github.com/Wizualization/optomancy).
-The specifications in the JSON settings file serves as input to the ```datarepgen.py```script that generates data reps and images used in panels.
+The specifications in the JSON settings file serves as input to the ```datarepgen.py```script that generates data reps and corresponding images used as assets for panels.

 Example of a settings.json file: